Mount Mee Road, Dayboro, Queensland, Australia

 Bridget and I met in 2012 and our adventures on Beauty quickly became an important part of our lives.

-We now have 118,000 km on her and have explored many areas in Australia, Europe and Morocco.
+We now have over 120,000 km on her and have explored many areas in Australia, Europe and Morocco.

 Straight after I got her, I added Hepco and Becker upper and lower crash bars and aluminium panniers (mine being 35 litres and Bridget’s 40 litres).